corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-test-dsl.md

 - tutorial
 - test
 - dsl
-title: Writing a contract test
+title: Writing contract tests
 ---

-# Writing a contract test
+# Writing contract tests

 This tutorial will take you through the steps required to write a contract test using Kotlin and Java.